nodejs/node/BUILDING.md

 to include the correct path to fipsmodule.cnf and finally uncomment the fips section.

-We can then run node specifying --enable-fips:
+We can then run node specifying `--enable-fips`:
 ```console
 $ ./node --enable-fips  -p 'crypto.getFips()'
 1